-Even though there aren’t many choices out there when it comes to factory ammunition, the good news for hand-loaders is that the .375 Ruger can be reloaded using just about any of the vast number of different .375 bullets on the market originally designed for the .375 H&H. In addition to the previously mentioned bullets, there are lots of other choices like the Swift A-Frame, Nosler Partition, and the Woodleigh Weldcore (just to name a few).
+Even though there aren’t many choices out there when it comes to factory ammunition, the good news for hand-loaders is that the .375 Ruger can be reloaded using just about any of the vast number of different .375 bullets on the market originally designed for the .375 H&H. For instance, hand-loaders have bullets like the Barnes Triple Shock, Nosler Partition, and the Hornady DGS/DGX (just to name a few) to choose from.
 The other good news is that it is possible for hand-loaders to safely duplicate factory ammo performance of the cartridge using commercially available powders.

 The .375 Ruger is also a pretty accurate round, particularly when used in a good quality rifle.
 Even though it was not designed as such, it is still a capable extended range cartridge in the right hands.
 Especially when using lightweight bullets, a 250-350 yard shot (perhaps even further) is well within the capabilities of the cartridge.
 That being said, most hunters utilize the cartridge in such a way that the vast majority of their shots are taken at ranges less than 150 and often less than 100 yards.
 Under these conditions, the .375 Ruger excels and the fact that the rifles it is typically used in are often shorter and faster pointing really becomes an asset.